core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The columns of this registry are:

 * Value: This field contains the value used to identify the type of authentication credential.
 These values MUST be unique.
-The value can be an unsigned integer or a negative integer.
+The value can be an unsigned integer or a negative integer, in the range from -65536 to 65535.
 Different ranges of values use different registration policies {{RFC8126}}:

    * Integer values from -24 to 23 are designated as "Standards Action With Expert Review".
    * Integer values from -65536 to -25 and from 24 to 65535 are designated as "Specification Required".